Omjethva24/AlgoPrep151/README.md

 # Day 37 (2/8)
 Today i dont do any problem because today i deeply study of graph various algorithms like prims algorithm, kruskal algorithm, disjoint ds, kahn's algorithm and flood Fill algorithm, Tarjans algorithm so from tomorrow i started graph problems.

+# Day 38 (3/8)
+Today I have done six questions but I have not done them in order so I will write them tomorrow when they are solved together.